438 Old Main

 ID and proof of registration (a print out of your schedule or

 payment will work) to the office of public safety, located in 215

 Old Main (open 24hrs).

-- Obtain your parking pass.
-This is also obtained from the office
+- Obtain your parking pass from the office

 of public safety.
-You ill need to provide proof of current insurance
+You will need to provide proof of current insurance

 and registration in order to be issued a parking pass.
 Parking on